Does your thumb ache when gripping objects or scrolling on your phone?

 4. The pressure level should be "hurts so good".
 It should not be sharp or unbearable.

-This approach is specific for trigger points and is different from general treatments for strains, injury, and inflammation.
+This approach is specific to trigger points and differs from general treatments for strains, injuries, and inflammation.

 -